Contraception Self-Advocacy

 There are many factors to consider when choosing the contraceptive method that’s best for you, your lifestyle, and your reproductive goals.
 Before your appointment, consider what you want from your birth control.
 If you’re currently using contraception, consider what you like and don’t like about it.
 These questions can help guide you:

-• How important is it to you to have a method that is very effective and almost never fails?
+- How important is it to you to have a very effective method that almost never fails?

 Doing your research doesn’t mean you have to arrive at the appointment knowing the exact method you want.
 But, having a good idea of what you’re looking for and what you hope to get out of your contraception will help guide you and your medical practitioner to a method that will work best for you.